-12 Separability Are arbitration clauses considered separable from the main contract?
+12 Are arbitration clauses considered separable from the main contract?

 Arbitration clauses are treated as separate agreements and will not be affected by the illegality or effluxion of time of the main contract.
+The separability of an arbitration agreement is however still subject to whether or not the dispute is arbitrable.